livewyer-ops/crossplane-configuration-aws-elemental/docs/workflow.md

-# Elemental Workflow
+# Workflow

-The Elemental Workflow resource allows you to create complex, multi-step workflows that orchestrate the creation and configuration of multiple AWS Elemental resources with dependencies and dynamic value injection.
+The Workflow resource allows you to create complex, multi-step workflows that orchestrate the creation and configuration of multiple AWS Elemental resources with dependencies and dynamic value injection through direct resource specification.

 ## Overview

-The Elemental Workflow provides a powerful way to define and execute complex workflows involving multiple AWS Elemental resources.
-It supports dependency management, dynamic value injection between resources, and step-by-step execution of resource creation.
-This enables you to build sophisticated media processing pipelines with proper ordering and data flow between components.
+The Workflow resource provides a direct approach to defining and executing complex workflows involving multiple AWS Elemental resources.
+Unlike event-driven workflows (Events) or template-based workflows (WorkflowTemplates), Workflows contain complete resource specifications directly within the workflow definition.
+This approach supports dependency management, dynamic value injection between resources, and step-by-step execution of resource creation, enabling you to build sophisticated media processing pipelines with proper ordering and data flow between components.

+## Workflow Types Comparison

+This configuration provides three types of workflow orchestration:

+- **Workflow** (this resource) - Direct workflow definition with complete resource specifications
+- **[Event](event.md)** - Event-driven workflow execution using WorkflowTemplates with parameters
+- **[WorkflowTemplate](workflowtemplate.md)** - Reusable workflow templates with Go templating and parameterization

+Choose Workflows when you need direct control over resource specifications and don't require template reusability.

 ## API Reference